My Trick For Getting My Daughter to Focus on Schoolwork Only Takes 5 Minutes

 I am not a child educator and am 100 percent winging it when it comes to knowing what is best for my child’s academic growth and development.
 But after much trial and error, the one thing that has made a world of difference came as a surprise initially.

 Thinking back to my days as a student, I recall a lot of sitting at my desk.
 We had some recess, but most of my days were spent sedentary.
 Those days got long.
-As an adult, I realise that I need to move my body and get my blood pumping to clear my mind and get myself ready to focus and take on a task.
-If I can do this outside, it's an even greater effect.
+As an adult, I realize that I need to move my body and get my blood pumping to clear my mind and get myself ready to focus and take on a task.
+If I can do this outside, it’s an even greater effect.
 During workdays, I take many smalls breaks and head out for a five-minute walk around the block or do an abbreviated yoga session when my outfit allows.
 (No yoga in short skirts!)

 Turns out, the same principle applies to my daughter.
 Before we start any task, whether it is practicing her writing skills or practicing her instrument, we take a five-minute “get the wiggles out” routine.
 What we do specifically varies, but it always involves some activity that gets the heart pumping and our mouths smiling.
 From a quick game of Simon Says to an abbreviated race, just five minutes of physical activity helps us both be able to focus on the task at hand.